robocopklaus/dotfiles/README.md

 #### Git

-Even though Git is shipped with macOS, the shipped version might often not be the latest one.
+Even though Git is shipped with macOS, the shipped version is often not up to date.

 #### Volta